MarwaZhr/DrBook/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+ Book Store
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Any Book lover, they can buy books

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+You can buy a book online

 ## Problem ##
-  > Describe the problem your product solves.
+  > Describe the problem your product solves. he can be updated about the new arraval and what's disponible in the stock, avoid wasting time
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+You only need to click on a button to see if your book is in the stock or not

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+TO ...  for a quote

 ## How to Get Started ##
   > Describe how easy it is to get started.
+Not easy

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > Provide a quote from a hypothetical customer that describes how they experienced the benefit. write your own quote
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.